JonasBrinkmannAstro/M.A.G.I.C./README.md

 The data cube should be placed in the same folder as the script.
 The provided data cube is publicly available under:
 👉 https://amused.univ-lyon1.fr/project/megaflow/download
-one of the dowloaded data qubes should be:
+one of the dowloaded data cubes should be:
 J0014m0028_dr2_zap_wpsf1_qsosub.corrEBV and should be placed in the same folder as the script and the naming kept intact.

 Credit: Bouché et al. (2024).
-If you use this qube, please also acknowledge their work.
+If you use this cube, please also acknowledge their work.

 Most adjustable parameters are grouped and clearly marked within each script.